tarmeli/fullstackopen-2019.github.io/src/content/osa2/part2d.md

 <div class="content">

 <!-- Kun sovelluksella luodaan uusia muistiinpanoja, täytyy ne luonnollisesti tallentaa palvelimelle. [json-server](https://github.com/typicode/json-server) mainitsee dokumentaatiossaan olevansa ns.
 REST- tai RESTful-API -->
-We naturally want to store all notes that are created in our application on a server.
+We naturally want to store all notes that are created in our application in the backend server.
 The [json-server](https://github.com/typicode/json-server) package claims to be a so-called REST or RESTful API in its documentation

 > <i>Get a full fake REST API with zero coding in less than 30 seconds (seriously)</i>